 There are a number of reasons why this can occur.
 Illness, dark adaptation, injury, genetic disorders, disease, and hereditary predisposition can all cause light sensitivity.
 Research shows that it is the optic nerve that is primarily responsible for transmitting signals that trigger a pain response.
 In fact, the ability to see is not even necessary for light to cause pain.
 Even blind people can have a sensitivity to light and experience light-triggered headaches.

 The optic nerve has two pathways.
 One transmits light; the other transmits pain.
-Filtering out the light wavelengths that trigger light sensitivity and migraine, you filter out the pain.
+Filtering out the light wavelengths that trigger light sensitivity and migraine is key.

 If There is "Bad Light," Shouldn't My Migraine Glasses Block All of It?

 It probably seems counterintuitive to have some exposure to your triggers.
 It may seem logical to avoid your triggers completely.
 This, however, could prove detrimental.
 As we learned earlier, completely avoiding triggers may cause a person to become MORE sensitive.
 Over time, you could find that you are retreating to a darkened room more and more.

 You may realize that you become even less tolerant of light.
 Dr. Katz explains how this works, "The main point is that avoiding migraine triggers may make people more sensitive to those triggers."
 He says, "These authors suggest that exposing yourself to small doses of triggers and learning to cope may be better than avoidance.
 I think it builds on what we've been saying all along: it's better to wear the Axon glasses and go on with your life as normal, than to sit in a dark room and avoid everything.